 They ship all of their products in Eco-Enclose's 100% Recycled Padded Mailers.

 There are 17 lip tints to choose from.
-All the colours are just so pretty and you know how I feel about dual-purpose products! 💃
+All the colors are just so pretty and you know how I feel about dual-purpose products! 💃

 The lip tints are made with fairtrade and vegan ingredients like fair trade coconut oil, organic avocado oil, fair trade cocoa butter, and candelilla wax.
 All so beneficial for your lips, and all 100% natural, vegan and cruelty-free.